California State Route 192

 State Route 192 (SR 192) is a state highway in the U.S. state of California.
 The route runs from State Route 154 near Santa Barbara to State Route 150 near the Santa Barbara–Ventura county line.
 The two-lane road is better known as Foothill Road, as the route runs parallel to the foothills of the Santa Ynez Mountains.

 Route description

+Route 192 is defined in section 492 of the California Streets and Highways Code, and that the highway is "from Route 154 near Santa Barbara to Route 150 near the Ventura-Santa Barbara county line via Foothill Boulevard".
+The definition has not yet been corrected to reflect the street's name as Foothill Road.

-The western terminus is at State Route 154 in Santa Barbara at the intersection of San Marcos Pass Road, Cathedral Oaks Road, and Foothill Road.
+The western terminus of State Route 192 is at State Route 154 in Santa Barbara at the intersection of San Marcos Pass Road, Cathedral Oaks Road, and Foothill Road.
 It runs east on Foothill Road, Mountain Drive, Stanwood Drive, Sycamore Canyon Road, East Valley Road, Toro Canyon Road, Foothill Road, then Casitas Pass Road.
 The eastern terminus is at State Route 150 near the Ventura/Santa Barbara County line at the intersection of Casitas Pass Road and Rincon Road.

 The western portion of SR 192 is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.